aws/aws-fpga/hdk/docs/IPI_GUI_Vivado_Setup.md

 Timing analysis and setting timing constraints/floorplans is discussed in the timing closure documentation.

-The following top level clocks from the Shell (MMCM in the Shell to the CL) are generated dynamically based upon clock recipe’s used with the AWS flow.
+The following top level clocks from the Shell (MMCM in the Shell to the CL) are generated dynamically based upon clock recipeâ€™s used with the AWS flow.
-The user can’t modify these constraints as they are dynamically created before synthesis.
+The user canâ€™t modify these constraints as they are dynamically created before synthesis.

-cl\_clocks\_aws.xdc – Top level clock constraints for the CL.
+cl\_clocks\_aws.xdc â€“ Top level clock constraints for the CL.

 The following .xdc file is only available with the RTL flow provided by the AWS env for synthesis.
 This file should be disabled in the vivado project if DDR4 memories are not in the CL design(critical warnings could show up).